KevinSmall/ethgraph/README.md

 ```
 If you were using Infura it might be:
 ```
-$ ./ethgraph byblock  "https://mainnet.infura.io/v3/<your API key>>"  -f 16_835_977 -t 16_835_986
+$ ./ethgraph byblock  "https://mainnet.infura.io/v3/<your API key>"  -f 16_835_977 -t 16_835_986
 ```
 Or for Avalanche on Infura:
 ```
 $ ./ethgraph byblock "https://avalanche-mainnet.infura.io/v3/<your API key>" -f 27_486_035 -t 27_486_094
 ```

 The file created is called `<chainname>.graphml`.
-This can then be opened in Gephi or other graph tools, see [Wiki](https://github.com/KevinSmall/ethgraph/wiki) for more detailed usage.
+It will overwrite any existing file with the same name.
+This file can then be opened in Gephi or other graph tools, see [Wiki](https://github.com/KevinSmall/ethgraph/wiki) for more detailed usage.